Frequently Asked Questions (FAQs)

 - A 10.
 I do not have a passport.
 Can I submit my application anyhow?

 - A 11.
 May I apply although I have not (yet) finished my current academic degree?

 Applying to a university abroad is usually a rather lengthy and complicated process.
 For your convenience, we have divided your progress in applying to the Abbe School of Photonics into three easy-to-master steps.
 Most of the steps can be done comfortably online.

 Step 1: Submitting your application (online)

-If your application to the Abbe School of Photonics has been accepted, you will receive an Admission Letter.
+If your application to the Abbe School of Photonics has been accepted, you will receive an Acceptance Letter.
 You will need this letter in order to apply for a visa at the German Embassy or Consulate.
 With this letter a detailed explanation (in German and English) is attached.
 This explanation contains specific information regarding the program, language requirements and costs.
 It will be sent via email only.

 Step 2: Submitting further documents (online & postal)